gajus/slonik/README.md

 1. Use [`sql` helper to construct the queries](https://github.com/gajus/slonik#tagged-template-literals).

 For more information, refer to the [JavaScript Tagged Template Literal Grammar Extensions](https://github.com/gandm/language-babel#javascript-tagged-template-literal-grammar-extensions) documentation of `language-babel` package.

+<a name="slonik-migrations"></a>
+## Migrations

+Slonik doesn't include migration management in the library - this is a philosophical decision (as per [#42](https://github.com/gajus/slonik/issues/42#issuecomment-510146858)):

+> I like the idea of keeping Slonik simple and focused

+However, other libraries like [`node-pg-migrate`](https://github.com/salsita/node-pg-migrate) or [`@slonik/migrator`](https://github.com/mmkal/slonik-tools/tree/master/packages/migrator) can be good starting points.